RetroPie/RetroPie-Docs/docs/Overclocking.md

 #### Other Parameters

 There is a complex mathematical relationship between the clocks for the GPU core and the individual GPU components.
 Setting these without understanding their relationship may result in running a component faster or slower than intended.
-You are better to just set `core_freq` and `gpu_freq` to the same thing and don't worry about it.
-The individual components only get faster when they are used anyway. **Note** This section no longer applies.
+You are better to just set `gpu_freq` and not worry about it.
+The individual components only get faster when they are used anyway.
+**Note** This section no longer applies.
 Currently the GPU core and individual GPU components do not have need to have related PLLs.

 By setting `avoid_pwm_pll=1` (which negatively affects 3.5mm audio quality) you can overclock the individual GPU components with the parameters: